oletizi/avi-docs/src/site/datascript-avi-http-hostname/index.md

   </tr>
   <tr>
    <td width="100"> <font size="3"><strong>Returns</strong></font> </td>
-   <td width="600">String of the hostname requested by the client.&nbsp; It does not include the port.</td>
+   <td width="600">String of the hostname requested by the client.
+It does not include the port.</td>
   </tr>
   <tr>
    <td width="100"> <font size="3"><strong>Example</strong></font> </td>